amd/ryzen-ai-documentation/docs/getstartex.rst

    * - Quantization
      - ``resnet_quantize.py``
      - Convert the model to the IPU-deployable model by performing Post-Training Quantization flow using VitisAI ONNX Quantization.
-   * - Deployment - Python
-     - ``predict.py``
-     -  Run the Quantized model using the ONNX Runtime code.
-We demonstrate running the model on both CPU and IPU.
-   * - Deployment - C++
-     - ``cpp/resnet50/.``
-     -  This folder contains the script ``resnet50_cifar.cpp`` that demonstrates running inference using C++ APIs.
-We additionally provide the infrastructure (required libraries, CMake files and headerfiles) required by the example.

 |